 Paul Faust, Vice President, RingBoost.com

-A small business’ phone number is one simple, easy to use, and easy to deploy tool that doesn’t require much expertise to use and can increase the amount of calls it receives.
-Simply – more calls equals more swings of the bat and more opportunities to increase sales.
+A small business’ phone number is one simple, easy-to-use, and easy-to-deploy tool that doesn’t require much expertise to use and can increase the number of calls it receives.
+Simply, more calls equals more swings of the bat and more opportunities to increase sales.

 Chris Barr, Director of Marketing, Taradel, LLC